taufma8/Project6/README.md

  For extra credit, I setup my package.json file so that running npm start will run the app.
  I also used error handling middleware to render a Pug template.
- As for my CSS file, I changed the background color, color of the text and ____.
+ As for my CSS file, I changed the background color, color of the text and added a logo for sponsors.

 I am going for the "exceeds expectations" grade in this project.
-Thank you
+Thank you!